Risk-Team/CAVAanalytics/README.md

 #### **Updates

-**Some updates are currently underway, in particular, related to CAVA Platform interface.
-Please note that only the CORDEX-CORE AFR-22 domain is available as of September 2023.
+**Please note that only the CORDEX-CORE AFR-22 domain is available as of September 2023.
 Tentatively, we will be releasing one domain per month afterward**.

-Dedicated **Python** support is coming soon.
-The load_data function from CAVAanalytics can be relatively slow but in the next release of CAVAanalytics we will use xarray in the background to speed up the process.
+The load_data function from CAVAanalytics can be relatively slow but in the next release, we will use xarray in the background to speed up the process.

 ## Quick intro on CAVA and climate models
 CAVA (Climate and Agriculture Risk Visualization and Assessment) is a